 If your dentist does have to perform a tooth extraction, you have a few tooth replacement options after the procedure is complete.
 Depending on your specific case, your dentist may recommend a dental crown, dental bridge, dentures or dental implants.

-At Azarko Dental Clinics, we take the time to explain procedures and treatment options in detail and why we are recommending them.
+At Azarko Dental Group, we take the time to explain procedures and treatment options in detail and why we are recommending them.
 Don’t hesitate to contact us for advice about concerning symptoms or potential treatments.